-The Harvard Medical School Department of [formerly the Center for] Biomedical Informatics and Boston Children’s Hospital Computational Health Informatics Program have held a series of five meetings catalyzing major inflection points in the trajectory of health information technology.
+The Harvard Medical School Department of Biomedical Informatics and Boston Children’s Hospital Computational Health Informatics Program have held a series of meetings catalyzing major inflection points in the trajectory of health information technology.
 The links on this page will take you to in-depth coverage of each meeting.

-Unlike exploratory meetings, pure business conferences and conventional academic colloquia, the Harvard invitational meetings were designed to forge interdisciplinary partnerships, combining nearly two decades of federally funded research at Harvard with the know-how of industry leaders, governments, NGOs, and leading academics.
-The meetings were all book-ended by extraordinary keynotes including Mitch Kapor, Clayton Christensen, Eric Horvitz, Regina Herzlinger, Doug Solomon, DJ Patil, and Atul Gawande.
+Unlike exploratory meetings, pure business conferences and conventional academic colloquia, the Harvard invitational meetings have been designed to forge interdisciplinary partnerships, combining nearly two decades of federally funded research at Harvard with the know-how of industry leaders, governments, NGOs, and leading academics.
+Extraordinary keynote speakers include Mitch Kapor, Clayton Christensen, Eric Horvitz, Regina Herzlinger, Doug Solomon, DJ Patil, and Atul Gawande.

 The two Harvard Meetings on Personally Controlled Health Information Infrastructure (PCHRI 2006 and PCHRI 2007) resulted in diffusion an NIH and CDC-funded personally controlled health record model through uptake by Microsoft (which used our open source software code), Google (which adopted the model) and Dossia (a consortium of large employers including Wal-Mart, AT&T and Intel, who contracted with the www.indivohealth.org team to build out Indivo for provisioning to their employees).